G-Node/nix/docs/relacs.rst

    :align: left
    :figwidth: 100 %

    **Figure 1:** The relacs user interface.
-The ui is divided into four panels.
+The UI is divided into four panels.
 Top
    left: Filter and detector plugins that are used to detect events in the recorded data (such as action-potentials, spikes).
 Top right:
    Main panel showing the four recorded traces (membrane potential,